 The Hebrew word for “justice,” mishpat, occurs in its various forms more than 200 times in the Hebrew Old Testament.
 Its most basic meaning is to treat people equitably.
 It means acquitting or punishing every person on the merits of the case, regardless of race or social status.
 Anyone who does the same wrong should be given the same penalty.

 But mishpat means more than just the punishment of wrongdoing.
 It also means giving people their rights.
 Deuteronomy 18 directs that the priests of the tabernacle should be supported by a certain percentage of the people’s income.
 This support is described as “the priests’ mishpat,” which means their due or their right.
 Mishpat, then, is giving people what they are due, whether punishment or protection or care.

 This is why, if you look at every place the word is used in the Old Testament, several classes of persons continually come up.
-Over and over again, mishpat describes taking up the care and cause of widows, orphans, immigrants and the poor—those who have been called “the quartet of the vulnerable.”
+Over and over again, mishpat describes taking up the care and cause of widows, orphans, immigrants and the poor.

 The mishpat, or justness, of a society, according to the Bible, is evaluated by how it treats these groups.
 Any neglect shown to the needs of the members of this quartet is not called merely a lack of mercy or charity but a violation of justice, of mishpat.
 God loves and defends those with the least economic and social power, and so should we.
 [Tim Keller, “What Is Biblical Justice?,” Relevant Magazine, August 23, 2012]